public class RedundantModifierCheck extends AbstractCheck

 Classes inside of interfaces by definition are public and static,

-so the public
+so the public and static modifiers

 on the inner classes are redundant.
 On the other hand, classes